Stop supermarkets from selling raw fruit and veg in plastic packaging.

 The UK government rightly stopped the supermarkets from offering plastic carrier bags for free and they also have the power to stop retailers from offering fruit and vegetables pre-packed in plastic packaging which is not necessary and causes pollution.

-Christopher Booker needs your help with “UK Parliament: Stop supermarkets from selling raw fruit and veg in plastic packaging.”.
-Join Christopher and 303,461 supporters today.
+Chris Booker needs your help with “UK Parliament: Stop supermarkets from selling raw fruit and veg in plastic packaging.”.
+Join Chris and 306,371 supporters today.